kabarton62/cybersec-tools-II/sqli/exercise1.md

 **Figure 2, Payroll Login**

-> Capture a screenshot of the Payroll Login page.
+> :anger: Capture a screenshot of the Payroll Login page.

 ## SQL Query
 ### Challenge 3: Getting a SQL Shell